Make Your Own Christmas Ornaments: Paint Swirl Ornament

 Can You Use This Technique to Make Solid Colored Ornaments?

 Yes, you can make solid-colored ornaments using this technique.
-Just pour more of one color into the ornament and swirl it around until it’s covered.
+Pour more of one color into the ornament and swirl it around until it’s covered.

 Can You Use Iridescent Ornaments?

 Yes, you can use iridescent ornaments with this technique.
-The colors will be a little different, but it gives the ornaments a magical look!
+The colors will be slightly different, giving the ornaments a magical look!

 Can You Use Glitter?